ChargePi/ChargePi-go/ReadMe.md

 It is highly customizable, simple to make and supports both off-the-shelf and commercial hardware.

 Multiple connectors/EVSEs🔌 can be configured for the Charge point, which consist of an indicator (🚥 RGB LED strip), an EV Charge Controller and a ⚡Power Meter.
-Optionally, the charge point supports an RFID/NFC reader and a display as an user interface.
+Optionally, the charge point supports an RFID/NFC reader and a display as a user interface.

 ## 🔌 Charge point specifications